anais-rat/telomeres/README.md

 We used the [CLEPS cluster](https://paris-cluster-2019.gitlabpages.inria.fr/cleps/cleps-userguide/index.html) from Inria Paris.
 Our *Slurm* submission scripts are the `.batch` files.

-Please contact me directly if you need some of our raw simulated data (250 GB total).
+Please contact me directly if you need some of our raw simulated data (250 Go total).